PawanKushwhaha/Chat-Room-Python-project-/README.md

 Features :-

-Real-Time Communication: Users can send and receive messages instantly.
+Real-Time Communication: Users can send and receive messages instantly.<br>

-Multi-User Support: Multiple users can join the chat simultaneously.
+Multi-User Support: Multiple users can join the chat simultaneously.<br>

-User-Friendly Interface: Simple and intuitive interface for easy use.
+User-Friendly Interface: Simple and intuitive interface for easy use.<br>

-Scalable: Can be extended to support more features and users.
+Scalable: Can be extended to support more features and users.<br>

 Technologies Used :-

-Python: The core programming language used for the project.
+Python: The core programming language used for the project.<br>

-Socket Library: Utilized for handling network connections and communication.
+Socket Library: Utilized for handling network connections and communication<br>

 Contributing :-

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes
+Please fork the repository and create a pull request with your changes.